 Broad spectrum CBD contains the same cannabinoids as full spectrum, except for the THC.

-THC has physiological effects and is the provider of the variation between full and broad spectrum products.
+THC has physiological effects, and provides the difference between the feelings you get from full and broad spectrum products.

 Full spectrum CBD will give you very mild head effects, whereas broad spectrum will give you none — both, however, will help promote the calming and relaxing feelings commonly associated with CBD.